MavrykDynamics/maven-finance/src/indexer/README.md

      - Minor indexer upgrade (example: a new contract is indexed, an index is refactored)
    - _Z_: Bugfix
      - A bug is fixed
-3. _(Do once)_ Login on Dockerhub with the TezosDynamics account with `docker login`
+3. _(Do once)_ Login on Dockerhub with the mavrykdynamics account with `docker login`
-4. Build the image with `docker build . -t tezosdynamics/mavryk-indexer:TAG`.
+4. Build the image with `docker build . -t mavrykdynamics/mavryk-indexer:TAG`.
 Don't forget to replace `TAG` by your tag.
-5. Push the image on Dockerhub with `docker push tezosdynamics/mavryk-indexer:TAG`.
+5. Push the image on Dockerhub with `docker push mavrykdynamics/mavryk-indexer:TAG`.
 Don't forget to replace `TAG` by your tag.

 # Deploy the indexer on Kubernetes